The fear of the Lord teaches wisdom. Before honor is humility. Proverbs 15:33

 Peace I Leave with You

 27 Peace I leave with you.
-My peace I give to you; not as the world gives, I give to you.
-Do not let your heart be troubled, neither let it be fearful.
-28 You heard how I told you, ‘I am going away, and I come to you.’
-If you loved me, you would have rejoiced, because I said ‘I am going to my Father;’ for the Father is greater than I. 29 Now I have told you before it happens so that when it happens, you may believe.
-30 Hereafter, I will not talk much with you, for the prince of the world comes, and he has nothing in me.
+My peace I give to you.
+Not as the world gives do I give to you.
+Do not let your heart be troubled, nor let it be fearful.
+28 You heard how I told you, ‘I am going away, and I am coming to you.’
+If you loved me, you would have rejoiced, because I said ‘I am going to my Father,’ for the Father is greater than I. 29 Now I have told you before it happens so that when it happens, you may believe.
+30 Hereafter, I will not talk much with you, for the ruler of the world is coming, and he has no power over me.
 31 But that the world may know that I love the Father, and as the Father commanded me, so I do.
-Arise, let’s go from here.
+Arise, let us go from here.

 33 Teach me, O Lord, the way of your statutes.

 34 Give me understanding, and I will keep your law.

 Yes, I will obey it with my whole heart.

 35 Direct me in the path of your commandments,

 for I delight in them.

 36 Turn my heart toward your statutes,

 37 Turn my eyes away from looking at worthless things.